Rhonda Larson is a Grammy Award-winning player of the flute, born and raised in the mountains of Montana.

 minutes, music over there in that corner for twenty minutes.
 Not segregating exercises from musicality other

-them is more true to the end goal of performing/playing.
+than to refine them is more true to the end goal of performing/playing.
 If a student doesn’t feel anything because

 of the nature of the exercises, it’s just like typing, a means to an end that will someday happen (music), but often